zkBob/zeropool-console/README.md

 ## L2-level commands

+`gen-shielded-address [number]` generate a new zkBob shielded address for the current pool (or several addressed)

-`gen-shielded-address` generate a new zkBob shielded address
+`gen-shielded-address-generic [number]` generate a new zkBob universal shielded address (or several addressed)

 `get-shielded-balance` get calculated private balance (with optimistic balance)